Orton Plantation: History

 In the 1930s, James Laurence Sprunt and his second wife Annie enlarged the garden to its current size of 20 acre, with some of the landscape design done by Robert Sturtevant.
 After a relative was involved in an automobile accident, the Sprunts opened their garden to the public in hopes of raising money for medical expenses.
 Charging 25 cents for an entrance fee, the family raised $1,000 in a week.
 From that point on, the Sprunts decided to keep the garden open to the public.
 In 1954, the Sprunt family donated 114.5 acre of the Orton Plantation to establish the Brunswick Town State Historic Site.
 Four years later, James Laurence Sprunt wrote a book about the history of Orton Plantation entitled The Story of Orton Plantation.
 After the death of Laurence Sprunt in 1973 and Annie Gray Sprunt in 1978, the ownership was shared by their four sons: James Laurence Sprunt Jr., Kenneth Murchison, Samuel Nash, and Laurence Gray Sprunt.
 Kenneth succeeded Bragaw as manager of the gardens after World War II until 2006 when Laurence bought the gardens from his brothers and continued the management.
 Ownership of the Orton Plantation was passed down to each generation of the Sprunt family for 126 years.

+Prior to 2010, the Orton Plantation was a tourist attraction, with the gardens and chapel open to the public.
+The old rice fields became a wildlife sanctuary and the plantation was a haven for birdwatchers.
+Weddings, family reunions, corporate events, and school fieldtrips took place at the property.

 The Laurence Sprunt family sold Orton Plantation for $45 million in May 2010 to Louis Moore Bacon, a hedge fund manager and direct descendant of Roger Moore, builder of the original Orton home in 1725.
+Since the purchase, the plantation and grounds have been closed to the general public.

-Bacon plans to restore the house and renovate the grounds.
+Bacon reportedly planned to restore the house and renovate the grounds.
+He is said to have spent a significant amount on restoration and research.

-The Orton Plantation used to be a tourist attraction with the gardens and chapel open to the public.
-The old rice fields are now a wildlife sanctuary and the plantation was a haven for birdwatchers.
-Weddings, family reunions, corporate events, and school fieldtrips took place at the property and the gift shop and ticket office were located in Sunnyside, a playhouse built in the 1890s for James and Luola's daughter, Marion.
-Sunnyside was moved to the Orton Plantation in 1939.
-Bacon closed the plantation in 2010 and is spending a "significant amount" on restoration and research.
 4000 acres of forest were burned in 2012 as part of the project.
-Bacon wants to grow rice on the land by 2014 for the first time since 1931.
+He wanted to grow rice on the land by 2014 for the first time since 1931.
 Because the fields are wetlands this requires a permit from the United States Army Corps of Engineers.
-Bacon also wants the National Registry designation to include the rice fields, and for the plantation to become a National Historic Landmark.
+Bacon also wanted the National Registry designation to include the rice fields, and for the plantation to become a National Historic Landmark.